 A few weeks ago I took an extended trip to the Okanogan to put a dent in my lookout bagging list.
-The first part of my trip was spent in the Methow Valley visiting 3 new lookouts and revisiting 2 old ones.
+The first part of my trip was spent in the Methow Valley visiting three new lookouts and revisiting two old ones.
 The second part of my trip took me further east into the Okanogan than I had ever been.
 I set my sights on visiting Mount Bonaparte as well as a handful of other lookouts in the area.

-I first heard of Bonaparte while living in the Methow Valley a few winters ago.
+I first heard of Bonaparte while living in the Methow Valley a few years ago.
 It’s a unique and interesting mountain.
-Too far east to be in the Cascades and too far west to be in the Selkirks, it stands alone at 7,258’ with over 3,500’ of prominence.
+Too far east to be in the Cascades and too far west to be in the Selkirks, it stands all by itself at 7,258’ with over 3,500’ of prominence.
 On top is eastern Washington’s highest lookout and 4th highest in the state in terms of elevation.
 It’s a fascinating objective that I was long overdue to visit.